da667/Suricata-Tools/readme.md

 ## Patch Notes
 - 2022-02-23
 	- Realized that the msg portion of the rule should probably contain a "defanged" version of the domain, so I used some regex to insert a space in front of each period for each portion of a provided domain to make things a little bit safer.
+	- Changed the SID range from 9000000-9999999 to 1000000-1999999 as this is the SID range reserved for local rules according to https://sidallocation.org/